ivanyordanovgt/brawl-stars-bot/Code.md

     state = "escape"
 ```

-There is a lot more to the Movement class, for example if an enemy is outside the safe_range but in the attack range the bot will move randomly to potentionally dodge any attacks ***but*** this is the main logic.
+There is a lot more to the ```Movement class```, for example, if an enemy is outside the safe range but in the attack range, the bot will move randomly to potentially dodge any attacks but this is the main logic..

 ### Play
 **Purpose:** Main playing logic.
 Inherits Movement and adds extra functionality<br>